moquality/docs_old/docs/docs/recorder/features.md

 # Recorder Feature List

 ## Assertions
-In testing, users want to assert a particular output.
-For example, after a user login, the user want to see the name displayed correctly.
-Through the recorder we can assert that.
-Add an assertion to your test, to check whether an element has specific text, or exists.
+Add an assertion to your test, to force-check expected outcomes such as checking for specific text or UI element.
+For example, at the login screen, incase of incorrect username or password, you can add an assertion in the recorder to check for the 'Invalid login credentials' text message.

 <img src="../android/assertion.gif" style="max-width:800px;max-height:600px" />

 ## API Requests
 Our recorder allows to make API requests.
 It is useful in many scenarios where a user has to record a step and make an API request.
-You can send API requests from within the app to set up your testing environment!
+You can send API requests from within the app to set up your testing environment.

 <img src="../android/api_request.gif" style="max-width:800px;max-height:600px" />